 Dennis Skenell - Ritabuga Capital

 » America’s Car-Mart Inc. F3Q09 (Qtr End 12/31/08) Earnings Call Transcript

 » America's Car-Mart, Inc. F2Q09 (Qtr End 10/31/08) Earnings Call Transcript

-As you all know, some of the management's comments today may be forward-looking statements, which inherently involves risks and uncertainties that could cause actual results to differ materially from management's present view.
+As you all know, some of management’s comments today may include forward-looking statements which inherently involve risks and uncertainties that could cause actual results to differ materially from management’s present view.
 These statements are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
-The company cannot guarantee the accuracy of any forecast or estimate, nor does it undertake any obligation to update such forward-looking statements.
+The company cannot guarantee the accuracy of the forecast or estimates, nor does it undertake any obligation to update such forward-looking statements.

-For more information regarding forward-looking information, please see Item 1 of Part 1 of the company's Annual Report on Form 10-K for the fiscal year ended April 30, 2008.
-Its current quarterly reports furnished to or filed with the Securities and Exchange Commission on Forms 8-K and 10-Q.
+For more information regarding forward-looking statements information, please see item one of part one of the company’s annual report on Form 10-K for the fiscal year ended April 30, 2009, and its current and quarterly reports furnished to or filed with the Securities and Exchange Commission on Forms 8-K and 10-Q.

-Participating on this call this morning are Skip Falgout, Car-Mart's Chairman of the Board; Hank Henderson, the company's Chief Executive Officer and President; and Jeff Williams, Chief Financial Officer.
+Participating on the call this morning are Skip Falgout, Car Mart’s Chairman of the Board; Hank Henderson, the company’s Chief Executive Officer and President; and Jeff Williams, Chief Financial Officer.

 And now I would like to turn the call over to the company’s Chairman of the Board, Skip Falgout.